-Available to view and download online, IKEA has created the guides for the following some of their most iconic products including the BILLY Bookcase, BRIMNES Bed, LYCKSELE Sofa bed, MALM Desk, PAX Wardrobe, and POÄNG Chair.
+Available to view and download online (opens in new tab), IKEA has created the guides for the following some of their most iconic products including the BILLY Bookcase (opens in new tab), BRIMNES Bed (opens in new tab), LYCKSELE Sofa bed (opens in new tab), MALM Desk (opens in new tab), PAX Wardrobe (opens in new tab), and POÄNG Chair.

 As part of its efforts to make living sustainably more affordable, IKEA is also launching a ‘Buy Back’ scheme and selling replacement parts.
 The furniture retailer is working towards becoming a climate-positive business by 2030.

 If you’re moving house in the coming months, it may be worth downloading the instructions so you can take down your desk or bed nearer the time.
 Come moving day, you’ll need all the extra space you need in the removals truck and you might be glad to have a couple of pieces flat packed.